-It's the second biggest question we get asked- how much does it cost to tour Europe by motorhome?
+It's the second biggest question we get asked- how much does it cost to travel Europe?
 (Anybody want to guess what the most popular question is??!!)
-Today we'll share with you how much it cost us to tour Germany for two weeks– which is the time limit most people have for their motorhome holidays. *sad face*
+Today we'll share with you how much it cost us to tour Germany for two weeks– which is the time limit most people have for their holidays. *sad face* Germany is AMAZING!
+It's definitely one of my favourite countries in Europe to visit- there are incredible castles, history and the scenery is breathtaking.

 Touring Europe in a Motorhome – costs & caveats!